-There are ads around the internet for something called “structured settlement loans.”
-The idea might be appealing if you have a structured settlement and have a financial need that exceeds the payments you’re getting.
+You may see plenty of ads around the internet advertising something called “structured settlement loans.”
+This idea might be appealing if you have a structured settlement and a financial need that exceeds the payments you’re getting.

-Maybe you need to renovate your house.
-Or you need a new car.
+Maybe you need to renovate your house, or you need a new car.
 Or medical bills are threatening to overwhelm you.
-There could be any number of reasons your settlement payments aren’t enough right now.
+There could be any number of reasons that your settlement payments aren’t enough right now.

-Usually, these are factoring companies that actually buy your future payments.
+Usually, these are factoring companies that are looking to buy your future payments.
 This is an option for people who own structured settlements.
 You can sell all or a portion of your expected payments at a reduced rate in exchange for cash.

-But this is not a loan.
-You are not borrowing money.
-You don’t have to have a high credit score.
-There is no schedule of repayments and no interest charge.
-It’s a sale.
+Instead, surrendering your structured settlement is a sale.
 You are selling all or part of your structured settlement payments and will stop receiving the regular income stream you may have been relying on.

 Additionally, a lawsuit advance, or pre-settlement funding — an arrangement in which a plaintiff receives money before their case is settled — is also not considered a structured settlement loan.

-Why Can’t You Use Your Structured Settlement as Collateral?
+Why Can’t You Use Your Settlement As Collateral?

 Collateral is an asset used to secure a loan.
 When a bank accepts something of value as collateral on a loan, it must feel confident that it can seize that asset if the loan payments aren’t made.
 The tax-free status of structured settlement payments restricts the transfer of the settlement, and therefore, the bank can’t seize it without court approval — which it is not likely to get.